alshedivat/al-folio/writing/does-philosophy-matter.md

 ---

-*Letter to the editor, The Daily*
+*Letter to the editor, The Daily*.
+A perpetual work-in-progress.

-When I asked my cousin (who is ten) what he thought of the existence of the number zero, he responded bluntly (to my chagrin): “philosophy is stupid, no one agrees and nothing happens.”
+When I asked my ten-year-old cousin what he thought of the existence of the number zero, he responded bluntly (to my chagrin): “philosophy is stupid, no one agrees and nothing happens.”
 Although dressed in more docile clothing, this is fundamentally the same objection that I get often from my peers and philosophy faculty from their students (“oh, you study philosophy… why?
 What’s the point exactly?”).

 I admit that it is a question I myself struggle to grapple with.